bvalosek/datstack/README.md

 * Automated unit testing
 * Code-based database migrations for MySQL, PostgreSQL, and sqlite3
+* Frontend app built with Browserify, Grunt, and Bower
 * Share code between the server and client
 * Works out of the box for PaaS providers